Jamesmcozens/Bimodal-Multi-Object-Localisation-Siteswap-Inference-and-Analysis-for-Competitive-Juggling/README.md

 Paper link: https://ieeexplore.ieee.org/document/10706333

-The code is currently being finalised and will be made available here soon.
+The code is currently being finalised and will be made available here when it is ready.
 Please check back later for updates.
 Thank you for your interest in our work.

 ![alt text](https://github.com/Jamesmcozens/Bimodal-Multi-Object-Localisation-Siteswap-Inference-and-Analysis-for-Competitive-Juggling/blob/main/GITHUB%20IMAGE.png)